-The Secret Cartel Behind Every Great Writer - The Write Practice
+The Secret Cartel Behind Every Great Writer

 This Is How Almost Every Great Writer Built His or Her Writing Career

-As I’ve learned from the great writers of history, I’ve found that all of them had cartels.
+As I’ve studied the great experienced writers of history, I’ve found that all of them had cartels.

 From Ernest Hemingway to Virginia Woolf, J.R.R.
 Tolkien to Mary Shelley, nearly every famous writer had a group of writers who supported them and helped them build their career.

 Don’t believe me?
-Let’s take a look at one writer whose Cartel changed everything for him, Ernest Hemingway.
+Let’s take a look at one writer whose Cartel changed everything for him: Ernest Hemingway.

 The Secret Behind Ernest Hemingway’s Success